cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Kind of
         - answer: Not really
         - answer: I don't know how
     - statement: 3.
-I change my passwords regularly.
+I use a range of passwords for different accounts.
       responses:
         - answer: Yes
         - answer: Pretty often